jejow/Meow-Valley/README.md

 ### Prerequisites

 - macOS 10.13 or later (Intel or Apple Silicon)
-- Python 3.8 or later (3.12 recommended)
+- Python 3.x (3.8+ recommended, but not strictly required)

 ### Step 1: Install System Dependencies